Skip to content

 execution results

-If you click on a Test Run in that test set, you will see the following information:
+If you click a Test Run in that test set, you will see the following information:

 test run

-If you have configured RapiseLauncher to capture screenshots during execution, they will be embedded into the report:
+If you have configured RapiseLauncher to capture screenshots during execution, they will be embedded in the report:

 attachments tab